11.9K

 In this interview, Rowan reminisces on the 1997 handover of Hong Kong from the United Kingdom to the People’s Republic of China, and examines the historical roots behind the 2019 protests which saw millions of Hong Kongers demonstrate against a proposed extradition bill, which would have enabled extradition to mainland China.
 We reflect on the history of democracy in China, social media and the digital surveillance state, and the growing authoritarianism of Xi Jinping towards separatist movements on the peripheries of mainland China.

-Tuesday Sep 04, 2018
+Sep 4, 2018

-Tuesday Sep 04, 2018
+Sep 4, 2018

 Dr Paul Monk is a poet, polymath and highly regarded Australian public intellectual.
 He has written an extraordinary range of books, from Sonnets to a Promiscuous Beauty (which resides in Prime Minister Malcolm Turnbull’s library), to reflective essays on the riches of Western civilization in The West in a Nutshell, to a prescient 2005 treatise on the rise of China in Thunder from the Silent Zone: Rethinking China.
 In this podcast, Paul and Nick discuss the biological origins of sex and sexual desire, the nature of love and its human possibilities, and artistic expressions of love.

-Monday Aug 13, 2018
+Aug 13, 2018

-Monday Aug 13, 2018
+Aug 13, 2018

 A conversation with Professor Peter Singer, Ira W. DeCamp Professor of Bioethics in the University Center for Human Values at Princeton University and a Laureate Professor at the University of Melbourne.
 The interview looks at his life story, and touches on his works which helped shape the modern animal rights movement and advanced our understanding of practical ethics in relation to international aid and development.

-Tuesday May 22, 2018
+May 22, 2018

-Tuesday May 22, 2018
+May 22, 2018

 I speak with Alma Zygier about Judaism, growing up in a creative family, her love of jazz and performing, and what she wants to do with her considerable talents.

-Monday May 07, 2018
+May 7, 2018

-Monday May 07, 2018
+May 7, 2018

 A conversation with André Aciman, author of the hit book turned film 'Call Me by Your Name'.
 André speaks about his life and exile from Egypt; the influence of French novelist Marcel Proust on his professional and personal lives; the importance of the Classics to Call Me by Your Name; the positives and negatives of the filmic adaptation; in addition to subjects such as memory, time, nostalgia and mortality.